Deepk1805/PROJECT-Book_marketPlace/README.md

 A full-stack web application for buying and selling books.
 Built with React.js, Node.js, Express, and MongoDB.

+> **✅ Status: FULLY FUNCTIONAL & TESTED (July 8, 2025)**
-> **Latest Update (July 8, 2025)**: User registration functionality has been fixed and improved with comprehensive error handling and validation.
+> User registration functionality has been fixed and improved with comprehensive error handling and validation.
 Complete project structure with all standard files added.
+Application successfully tested and running.

 ## Features